kiranukamath/myblogsite/content/blog/object-oriented-programming-in-python-part1.md

 It is used to pass values to attributes and differentiates between these two objects.

 Self tells Python where to look in the computer's memory for the a object.
 And then Python changes the value of that object.
 When you call the particular method, self is implicitly passed in.

+Did you notice methods that look similar to functions??
+A function and a method look very similar.
+They both use the def keyword.
+They also have inputs and return outputs.
+The difference is that a method is inside of a class whereas a function is outside of a class.

 This code tells about OOPs and also the use of docstrings.